Trench: We all do.

-- Volume 4 of Teenage Mutant Ninja Turtles is set 15 years after the original comics, and features the Turtles now into their early 30's.
+- Volume 4 of Teenage Mutant Ninja Turtles (Mirage) is set 15 years after the original comics, and features the Turtles now into their early 30s.
 As such, their abilities have begun to deteriorate, with jumping over rooftops now starting to become a lot harder.

-- Archie Comics' Sonic the Hedgehog: Sonic himself suffers this in the Light Mobius timeline.
-While he's still a good fighter and retains his trademark Super Speed, he's in his 40s by this point and not as strong as he used to be, something that costs him dearly against The Ageless Shadow.
+- Sonic the Hedgehog (Archie Comics): Sonic himself suffers this in the Light Mobius timeline.
+While he's still a good fighter and retains his trademark Super-Speed, he's in his 40s by this point and not as strong as he used to be, something that costs him dearly against The Ageless Shadow.

 - Astro City:

 - Shown with Quarrel II, Crackerjack, and on the villain side, Steeljack.
-Quarrel II and Crackerjack deal with being Badass Normal and having to deal with age beginning to dull their skills and slowing their recovery when they get injured (they're both in their 50's by this point) in contrast to their superpowered allies such as Black Rapier whose aging slowed to a crawl thanks to a Super Soldier Serum.
+Quarrel II and Crackerjack deal with being Badass Normal and having to deal with age beginning to dull their skills and slowing their recovery when they get injured (they're both in their 50s by this point) in contrast to their superpowered allies such as Black Rapier whose aging slowed to a crawl thanks to a serum that gives him his powers.

 - Judge Dredd ages in real time; while he looks in his 40s due to advanced medicinal technology, he's actually in his 70s, with over 50+ years of active service.
 His body has shown its age, being Covered in Scars and bullet wounds, and his fitness for duty as a result have been recurring plot points, to the extent that he developed benign duodenal cancer.
 The problem is ultimately solved in the story "Carousel," where the rejuvenation tech has advanced so much that Dredd is essentially given entirely new skin.
 He's told they could do the same for his bones, but he declines.